simplocms/docs/docs/modules/complete-guide.md

 > You can have the namespace of your module how you want of course, but it's necessary to write it everywhere with `module-` prefix.
 SIMPLO CMS can recognize your module well and
 > the system will work with the module properly.

+> When you will not use views or translations for your module, then it's a convenient way to remove these register methods.

 For `Resources` directory, you will keep only the following directory structure:

 ```text